semiotic-ai/timeline-aggregation-protocol/tap_aggregator/README.md

 A stateless JSON-RPC service that lets clients request an aggregate receipt from a list of individual receipts.

+TAP Aggregator is run by [gateway](https://github.com/edgeandnode/gateway/blob/main/README.md) operators.

+As described in the [gateway README section on TAP](https://github.com/edgeandnode/gateway/blob/main/README.md#tap):

+> The `gateway` acts as a TAP sender, where each indexer request is sent with a TAP receipt.
+The `gateway` operator is expected to run 2 additional services:
+>
+> - `tap-aggregator` (this crate!): public endpoint where indexers can aggregate receipts into RAVs
+> - [tap-escrow-manager](https://github.com/edgeandnode/tap-escrow-manager): maintains escrow balances for the TAP sender.
+This service requires data exported by the gateway into the "indexer requests" topic to calculate the value of outstanding receipts to each indexer.
+>
+> The `gateway` operator is also expected to manage at least 2 wallets:
+>
+> - sender: requires ETH for transaction gas and GRT to allocate into TAP escrow balances for paying indexers
+> - authorized signer: used by the `gateway` and `tap-aggregator` to sign receipts and RAVs

 ## Settings

 ```txt